Long-tailed duck: Breeding

 Their breeding habitat is in tundra pools and marshes, but also along sea coasts and in large mountain lakes in the North Atlantic region, Alaska, northern Canada, northern Europe, and Russia.
 The nest is located on the ground near water; it is built using vegetation and lined with down.
 They are migratory and winter along the eastern and western coasts of North America, on the Great Lakes, coastal northern Europe and Asia, with stragglers to the Black Sea.
 The most important wintering area is the Baltic Sea, where a total of about 4.5 million gather.
-As of 2022 it has also been breeding in parts of Western Europe, such as on the Marker Wadden in The Netherlands.
+As of 2022 it has also been breeding in parts of Western Europe, such as on the Marker Wadden in the Netherlands.

 Food and feeding

 The long-tailed duck is gregarious, forming large flocks in winter and during migration.
 They feed by diving for mollusks, crustaceans and some small fish.
 Although they usually feed close to the surface, they are capable of diving to depths of 60 m.
-According to the Audubon Society Field Guide to North American Birds they can dive to 80 fathoms (146 meters or 480 feet).
-They are the only ducks that use their wings to dive, which gives them the ability to dive much deeper than other ducks.
+According to the Audubon Society Field Guide to North American Birds they can dive to 80 fathom.
+They use their wings, like velvet scoters, to dive, which gives them the ability to dive much deeper than other ducks.